yangzhao1230/yangzhao1230.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Zhao Yang, a third-year PhD student at Renmin University of China, supervised by [Prof. Bing Su](https://gsai.ruc.edu.cn/bingsu).
-I also work closely with Dr. [Chuan Cao] (http://www.bjzgca.edu.cn/PicDetail.aspx?ID=317).
+I also work closely with [Dr. Chuan Cao](http://www.bjzgca.edu.cn/PicDetail.aspx?ID=317).
 I received my Bachelor's degree from Sichuan University.
 My research interests focus on Language Models and Deep Generative Models, with a particular emphasis on their applications in AI for Biology (AI4Bio) and sequence-based scientific data.

 <!--
 Recent Research Interests: